Charlotte R. Ren, Louis Mulotte, Pierre Dussauge and Jay Anand

 Click here for the paper: Ren&Guo_2011JOM Online Pub

-- An earlier version of this manuscript received the Inaugural IDEA Award (“Research Promise” category) from the Entrepreneurship Division of the 2008 Academy of Management Meeting.
+- An earlier version of this manuscript received the 2008 IDEA Award (Research Promise) from the AOM’s Entrepreneurship Division.

 Charlotte R. Ren, Ye Hu, Yu (Jeffrey) Hu and Jerry Hausman